-3. Cost of Design
+3. Design Costs

-When it comes to design, you have three choices–design your own postcard, use a template, or hire a design team.
-Charges range from $0, if you do it yourself or choose a free template, or $99 and up for a design team.
+When it comes to design, you have three choices: design your own postcard, use a template, or hire a design team.
+Charges range from $0, if you do it yourself or choose a free template, to $99 and up for a design team.

 Here are a few options for pre-made templates:

-Instead of buying templates, another option for great design on a budget is to use fiverr or 99designs.
+Instead of buying templates, another option for great design on a budget is to use Fiverr or 99designs.
 Both services let you hire great designers for very affordable rates.
-On fiverr you can hire someone to design a custom postcard for as little as $5, and on 99designs you set up guidelines and several designers come up with mockups for your design.
+On Fiverr, you can hire someone to design a custom postcard for as little as $5, and on 99designs you set up guidelines and several designers come up with mock-ups for your design.
 Once they’re all in, you can choose the one you like best.

 4. Cost of Buying a Mailing List

-EDDM is an incredible service offered by the USPS that lets you send a postcard to every single home along a particular mail route for a little less than 18 cents per postcard.
+EDDM is a service offered by the USPS that lets you send a postcard to every single home along a particular mail route for a little less than 18 cents per postcard.
 That means to reach 500 homes in your farm area, you’ll pay a little less than $100.
-If you double your spend, you can reach 1,000 homes, which may cover your entire farm, for less than $200.
+This is a great option for new agents to target specific neighborhoods they want to build their sphere in.

 How EDDM Works

 Considering it’s run by the United States Postal Service, EDDM is actually pretty simple.
-All you need to do is design your postcard according to their guidelines, and have your direct mail company send them via EDDM, or set up EDDM yourself via the USPS website or at your local post office.
+All you need to do is design your postcard according to their guidelines, and have your direct mail company send them via EDDM or set up EDDM yourself via the USPS website or at your local post office.
 The USPS will then deliver your postcard to every single home on the mail route you select, up to 5,000 postcards per day.

-EDDM Cost vs ROI
+EDDM Cost vs. ROI